International students are eligible and highly encouraged to participate in Early Fall Start! As an international student, you’ll have the chance to:

 If you are participating in Early Fall Start and are entering the United States for the first time, be aware that U.S. immigration policy will not allow you to enter the country more than 30 days before the program start date listed on your immigration documents (I-20 or DS-2019).

-The official start date for all new international students at the UW is September 11, 2017.
-This means you’ll be able to enter the United States after August 12, well before the beginning of Early Fall Start.
-Please make your travel plans accordingly.
-Note that Early Fall Start students cannot move into UW housing until August 19, 2017.
+The official start date for all new international students is September 11, 2018, which means you will be able to enter the United States after August 12, 2018.
+This is well before the beginning of Early Fall Start.
+You should make your travel plans accordingly.
+Note that Early Fall Start students cannot move into UW housing until August 18, 2018.

 International Student Orientation

-International students participating in Early Fall Start are required to attend a mandatory Welcome Session on August 20.
-More information about the Welcome Session and orientation options, including a special session just for Early Fall Start participants on August 21–22, 2017, can be found on the Advising & Orientation page.
+International students participating in Early Fall Start are required to attend a compulsory Welcome Session on August 19.
+More information about the Welcome Session and orientation options, including a special session just for Early Fall Start participants on August 20–21, 2018, can be found on the Advising & Orientation page.